mozilla/skywriter/docs/embedding/index.html.markdown

 as follows:

     :::js
-    bespin.useBespin("edit");
+    skywriter.useSkywriter("edit");

 And as with level 1 above, you can also use options to customize the display:

     :::js
-    bespin.useBespin("edit", {
+    skywriter.useSkywriter("edit", {
         stealFocus: true
     });

-Because this is JavaScript, the strict demands of JSON are not applicable here, where they are when using data-bespinoptions.
+Because this is JavaScript, the strict demands of JSON are not applicable here, where they are when using data-skywriteroptions.

 Interaction
 -----------

-It is possible to interact with a Bespin instance on a page, to alter contents for example.
+It is possible to interact with a Skywriter instance on a page, to alter contents for example.

-When using manual upgrade of an element, the `useBespin()` function returns a promise.
+When using manual upgrade of an element, the `useSkywriter()` function returns a promise.
 The resolved promise has as first argument the _environment_ variable:

     :::js
-    bespin.useBespin("edit").then(function(env) {
+    skywriter.useSkywriter("edit").then(function(env) {
         // Get the editor.
         var editor = env.editor;
         // Change the value and move to the secound lien.